Sugarph/PathfindingProject/README.md

 # Pathfinding Comparison Project

 ## Overview
 This project compares the A* and BFS pathfinding algorithms, implemented in Java.
-Initially, it was designed for a Data Structures and Algorithms assignment to demonstrate the use of custom-built priority queues and double-ended queues.
+Initially, it was designed for a Data Structures and Algorithms subject assignment to demonstrate the use of custom-built priority queues and double-ended queues.
 However, as the project evolved, it grew beyond the assignment’s scope and has since become a standalone effort.

 ## Features
 - Two side-by-side grids for algorithm comparison.